 - Make an appointment with a career advisor to practice interviewing.

 - Dress appropriately in a conservative suit.
+Contact Career Services for more information about dressing for success on a budget.
 Check out one of the vendors in our Clothing Resource Directory.

 Negotiating Your Salary

 Salary is based on four factors: geographic location, job responsibilities, industry condition and number of qualified candidates in the market.

 Check out the following resources to determine the market value for your position.